 I am an open source software developer based in Minneapolis.
 I work on the snapd team at Canonical, the company which creates Ubuntu.
-I am also a recent graduate from Carleton College, where I studied mathematics and computer science.
+A big focus of my work has been on the snapd backend for AppArmor Prompting, which is a new layer of user-defined security on top of the existing system of snap interfaces.
+I am also a semi-recent graduate from Carleton College, where I studied mathematics and computer science.

 You can reach me through various media.